jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `deinit` method sets a `threading.Event()` attribute checked by the thread handler function.
 This causes the thread to exit without running the callback after the timer expires.

 The `value` method returns the remaining time in milliseconds, calculcated from the `start_time` and `period` attribute created by `init`.

+### machine.RTC

+The RTC class is used to set the ESP32 system clock.
+This is not required in the mocked environment so the method is ignored.

+### machine.SoftI2C

+The SoftI2C class is instantiated and passed to the si7021 driver in the Thermostat init method.
+Since the driver itself is mocked SoftI2C is simply ignored.

 ### machine.enable_irq, machine.disable_irq